 “Conflict of Interest” means a situation in which, because of financial or other activities or relationships with other persons or organizations, a person or body is unable, or potentially unable, to render an impartial validation or verification statement on a potential client's LCFS data report, or the person or body's objectivity in performing validation or verification services is, or might be, otherwise compromised.

+“Conservative” means reducing the estimated GHG reduction benefits of an operation or utilizing methods and factors that over-estimate energy usage or carbon intensity (90th percentile or highest value) or under-estimate produced fuel volumes (10th percentile or lowest value).

 “Contract Description Code” means the alphanumeric code assigned by an exchange to a particular exchange product that differentiates the product from others traded on the exchange.

-“Conventional Jet Fuel” means aviation turbine fuel including Commercial and Military Jet Fuel.
+“Jet Fuel” means aviation turbine fuel including Commercial and Military Jet Fuel.
 Commercial Jet Fuel includes products known as Jet A, Jet A-1, and Jet B. Military Jet Fuel includes products known as JP-5 and JP-8.

+“Co-product” means a product with significant market value that is produced alongside a main primary product.

 “Correctable Errors” means one or more errors that result from a nonconformance with this subarticle and are identified by the verification team as errors that affect data subject to validation or verification as specified in section 95500.
 Differences that, in the professional judgment of the verification team, are the result of differing but reasonable methods of truncation or rounding or averaging, where a specific procedure is not prescribed by this subarticle, are not considered errors.

+“Credit Bank” is the total credits retained from previous crediting periods that have not been retired to demonstrate compliance.

 “Credit Generator” means a fuel reporting entity or a project operator that generates LCFS credit in the LCFS program.

 “Credits” and “Deficits” mean the units of measure used for determining a regulated entity's compliance with the average carbon intensity requirements in section 95484.
 Credits and deficits are denominated in units of metric tons of carbon dioxide equivalent (CO2e), and are calculated pursuant to sections 95486.1(a), (c), 95486.2(a)(5) and (b)(5), 95489 and 95490.